 Can dogs eat avocado?

-Avocados don’t fall under the never category, but if once in a while you slip the pooch a little slice of avocado as you make your guac, they’ll be fine.
+Avocados don’t fall under the never category, but if once in a while you slip the pooch small portions of avocado as you make your guac, they’ll be fine.

 Can dogs eat cherries?